 Rear Adm.
 Brian Fort is a native of Little Rock, Arkansas, and a graduate of the University of Arkansas with a Bachelor of Science in Electrical Engineering.
 Following commissioning through Officer Candidate School, he completed nuclear power training at Orlando, Florida, and Ballston Spa, New York.
 He earned a master’s degree from the Naval War College in National Security and Strategic Studies and is also a graduate of the Joint Forces Staff College.

-Fort’s initial sea tour was aboard the Norfolk-based USS Bainbridge (CGN 25) as the Machinery Two Division officer and reactor training assistant.
+Fort’s initial sea tour was aboard the Norfolk-based USS Bainbridge (CGN 25) as the Machinery Two division officer and reactor training assistant.
 As a department head he served as operations officer in the Pearl Harbor-based USS Ingersoll (DD 990) and USS Lake Erie (CG 70).
 Returning to the East Coast, he served in USS Nimitz (CVN 68) as main propulsion assistant and then immediately returned back to Hawaii in the wake of 9/11 to serve as executive officer in USS Port Royal (CG 73).
 Fort commanded the Norfolk-based USS Gonzalez (DDG 66), deploying as part of Standing NATO Maritime Group 2.
 He then commanded Destroyer Squadron 26, serving as the sea combat commander for the Eisenhower Carrier Strike Group.

-His personal awards include the Legion of Merit (three awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (five awards), the Navy and Marine Corps Achievement Medal and various unit and campaign medals.
+His personal awards include the Legion of Merit (four awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (five awards), the Navy and Marine Corps Achievement Medal and various unit and campaign medals.